No ski resorts? No problem for one urban skier in Paris

 Paris was blanketed in snow, but skiing conditions were far removed from the wide, sweeping pistes of the French Alps.

-In the city’s hilly Monmartre district, Nathan tried to ski down a steep section of cobbles running alongside a flight of steps that visitors climb to reach the Sacre Coeur church.
+In the city’s hilly Montmartre district, Nathan tried to ski down a steep section of cobbles running alongside a flight of steps that visitors climb to reach the Sacre Coeur church.

 But his skis skittered over the thin snow covering and he fell repeatedly, colliding several times with trees.